-Parents are encouraged to talk with their child’s teacher about possible GT testing.
-A parent survey can be found online in English or Spanish at :
+Parents are encouraged to talk with their child’s teacher about possible GT testing, although that is not required.
+Parents must then complete and turn in a parent survey.
+These can be found online or in the main office.

 Additionally, we have paper copies as well as Vietnamese translations in the office.
-This form must be filled out, SIGNED, and turned in via email or the office by 5pm Friday, September 23.
+This form must be filled out, SIGNED, and turned in via email or the office by the deadline.

 What happens after I nominate my student?

-A portfolio of work is compiled and surveys and observational checklists are completed.
-Regular and perhaps, specially designated, assignments in their classrooms are added to their portfolios.
-These are selected by the teacher and student.
-Additionally, teachers will observe their skills and abilities closely as well as confer with previous teachers.
-The students also complete a student survey and take the CogAT sometime in October.
+During school hours students will complete a common assessment that is intended to draw out their reasoning and creative problem solving abilities in the 4 core areas.
+Observational checklists are completed by teachers as they observe the skills and abilities of nominated students closely, as well as confer with previous teachers.
+The students also complete the online CogAT.
 The test is completed over several sessions during the school day, with each session to last 30-45 minutes.
 This usually takes several tests days so as not to induce test fatigue.

 What is the CogAT?